 Fund performance

-The Company’s NAV increased 6.5% in January, behind its benchmark, the MSCI All Country World Daily Net Total Return Health Care Index, which was up 7.0% for the month.
+The Company’s NAV decreased by 3.8% in February, compared to its benchmark, the MSCI All Country World Daily Net Total Return Health Care Index, which was down 0.2% for the month.

-Positive contributors relative to the benchmark in January were Merck Group, Sandoz Group and Danaher.
+Positive relative contributors relative to the benchmark in February were Thermo Fisher Scientific, Merck and Merus.

-Negative contributors in the month were Terumo, AbbVie and UCB.
+Negative relative contributors in the period under review were Medley, AbbVie and Stevanato Group.

 Outlook